 - Don’t jump or land on the padding

 There are dedicated rules per area, which expand upon the above core rules.

 Our staff also enforce our ‘one person per trampoline/apparatus’ rule to avoid collisions.
 Children under 110cm in height have dedicated areas which keeps these smaller jumpers separate from larger children or adults.

 BOUNCE is part of leading international bodies that are striving to create the world’s best practice for trampoline and adventure-challenge activity safety.
 BOUNCE is a member of and meets or exceeds the standards associated with the following organisations:

 - International Association of Trampoline Parks (IATP) – ASTM

 - Australian Trampoline Parks Association (ATPA) – Australian Industry Standard

 Development Programs (Freestyle Academy) are available for all levels of ability to help develop skills from learning to jump safely through to specialised skill development and freestyle movement.

-Anyone jumping at BOUNCE is required to wear our grip-socks designed to help maximise grip, safety and general hygiene.
+Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximize grip, to ensure safety and general hygiene.

 In adventure-challenge areas (e.g. X-Park, Free-run, Clip n Climb), participants are recommended to wear closed toe, flat soled running shoes with tight laces.